 - An elder adult not knowing about or understanding financial arrangements that have been made

-If you suspect that a loved one may be the victim of elder abuse or financial fraud by a caregiver, you need to act quickly and call us at 860-259-1575.
+If you suspect that a loved one may be the victim of elder abuse or financial fraud by a caregiver, you need to act quickly and contact us.